Dreamzz5/BCI-EEG-signal-detection/README.md

     For training
 ## Files

     $ Data analazy.ipynb  contain some codes for data visualization

- $ all subjects prediction.ipynb  ML codes with all users
+    $ All subjects prediction.ipynb  ML codes with all users